Under-reporting: Murder

 Murders are sometimes not reported, due to the fear of the alleged murderer's connection with another murderer, or because of a settlement.
 Forced suicide has led to honour killings going unreported.

 The reported murder rates in China have been criticized for under-reporting unsolved murders due to police salaries being based on the rate of solved cases.

 Car accidents

 A 2023 estimate by the National Highway Traffic Safety Administration found that 31.9% of injury crashes and 59.7% of property-damage crashes were not reported to police.

 Medicine

 Under-reported dengue fever in India, polio in Pakistan, disability in Malaysia, and COVID-19 in many countries remain a problem.
 In the United States, it was estimated in 1989 that 40% of the AIDS cases in South Carolina went unreported, largely due to social stigma in the early days of the epidemic.
-In 2008, out of 2,460 deaths from AIDS-related illnesses during a six-year period in Washington, DC, an estimated of 1,337 had not been reported.
+In 2008, out of 2,460 deaths from AIDS-related illnesses during a six-year period in Washington, DC, an estimated 1,337 had not been reported.
 On the basis of national surveys and excess death statistics it was estimated that Covid-19 mortality through September 2021 has been under-reported in India by a factor of as much as 6 or 7.